 Marriage Assumption: 80% of participants are assumed to be married for purposes of death-in-service benefits.
 In each case males were assumed to be 3 years older than females.
 Pay Increase Timing: Beginning of year.
 Decrement Timing: Decrements of all types are assumed to occur mid-year.
 Eligibility Testing: Eligibility for benefits is determined based upon the age nearest birthday and service nearest whole year on the date the decrement is assumed to occur.
 Benefit Service: Exact fractional service is used to determine the amount of benefit payable.
 Other: Disability and turnover decrements do not operate during retirement eligibility.

-Miscellaneous Loading Factors: The calculated retirement benefits were increased by 13% to account for the inclusion of unused sick leave and vacation time in the calculation of Final Average Compensation (FAC) and by 1% to account for the impact of subsidized optional forms of payment.
+Miscellaneous Loading Factors: The active accrued liabilities were increased by 10% to account for the inclusion of unused sick leave and vacation time in the calculation of Final Average Compensation (FAC).
 Death/Disability Assumption: Fifty percent of disabilities and deaths were assumed to be duty related.
 Fifty percent were assumed to be unrelated to duty.
 The recovery rate from disability was assumed to be 0 (i.e., no disabled individual was assumed to recover and return to work).
 Forfeiture Assumption: All vested terminated members were assumed to elect a deferred retirement benefit.